National Boss’s Day: Find the Right Boss (and Job!) For You

 Yet, people aren’t doing their homework when searching for new opportunities: hiring managers say most professionals never ask about the management style of the person they’d be reporting to, and only a handful of candidates research the background of their manager before the interview.

-With 20 million jobs on LinkedIn, you’re bound to find a job, and boss, that’s right for you.
+With millions of jobs on LinkedIn, you’re bound to find a job, and boss, that’s right for you.
 Here are some tips on finding a manager you’ll want to celebrate:

 Work your network.
 Your professional community is one of your greatest assets when it comes to finding a new job, so leverage it to ask about your prospective new manager!
 Not only can a common connection provide insights about a potential new boss or company, they can also help you land the job: more than 70% of professionals get hired at companies where they have a personal “in.”